Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Experimental Section

 \subsection{BCDI measurements}

-BCDI relies on inverting far-field, oversampled \cite{Sayre1952}, 3D coherent X-ray diffraction patterns (CXDPs) for a particular $hkl$ reflection on a finite crystalline material.
-This is done using phase retrieval algorithms \cite{Fienup1982} to obtain the grain morphology and associated phase, $\mathbf{\psi}_{hkl}(\mathbf{r})$.
-Dislocation line positions can be readily identified from the positions of phase vortex loci \cite{Clark2015}, thus making BCDI a valuable tool to study \textit{in situ} or \textit{in operando} defect evolution \cite{Clark2015,Orr2023,Singer2018,Yau2017b,Gorobtsov2023}.
+BCDI relies on inverting far-field, oversampled \cite{Sayre1952}, 3D coherent X-ray diffraction patterns (CXDPs) for a particular $hkl$ reflection from a finite crystalline material.
+This was done using phase retrieval algorithms \cite{Fienup1982} to obtain the grain morphology and associated phase, $\mathbf{\psi}_{hkl}(\mathbf{r})$.
+Dislocation line positions can be readily identified from the positions of phase vortex loci \cite{Clark2015}, thus making BCDI a valuable tool to study in situ or in operando defect evolution \cite{Clark2015,Orr2023,Singer2018,Yau2017b,Gorobtsov2023}.
 The strain fields associated with the dislocations can be obtained from the phase, $\mathbf{\psi}_{hkl}(\mathbf{r})$, since $\mathbf{\psi}_{hkl}(\mathbf{r})$ is a projection of the lattice displacement field, $\mathbf{u}_{hkl}(\mathbf{r})$, onto the scattering vector, $\mathbf{Q}_{hkl}$ \cite{Robinson2009}.

 BCDI was performed at beamline 34-ID-C at the Advanced Photon Source (APS) at Argonne National Laboratory, USA.
-An \textit{in situ} confocal microscope was used to position the X-ray beam within the disk.
+An in situ confocal microscope was used to position the X-ray beam within the disk.
 The $111$ Bragg peak ($2\theta = 34.7$°) was measured for multiple grains to screen for the best candidate grain.
-Although each candidate's position perpendicular to the X-ray beam can be easily aligned, the position of the candidate along the beam needs to be determined to ensure the grain is on the axis of rotation.
-We used an approach presented by Shabalin \textit{et al.} \cite{Shabalin2023} to accomplish this.
+Although each candidate's position perpendicular to the X-ray beam could be easily aligned, the position of the candidate along the beam needs to be determined to ensure the grain is on the axis of rotation.
+An approach presented by Shabalin et al. \cite{Shabalin2023} was used to accomplish this.